 Your Release Form will be sent to you via email prior to your arrival.
 Please make sure to fill it out in its entirety so you can hand it in when you arrive.
 You need to have your social security number handy so you can fill out your W9 and start receiving your stipend.
 Please also bring a valid driver’s license.

 At this time, housing accommodations are available for Equine Programs internships only.
-Residential interns are housed in a private cottage-style house, which is set up with two bedrooms holding two interns each.
-The kitchen, living and bathroom facilities are communal spaces, shared among all interns.
+Two residential interns are housed in a private bedroom in our main office farmhouse.
+The kitchen and bathroom facilities are communal spaces, shared among interns and select staff.
 DEFHR requires that your living quarters, both private and shared, are kept clean during your stay with us.
-DEFHR provides furnishings, including table and chairs, beds, a TV, dressers, as well as basic cooking supplies.
+DEFHR provides furnishings, including table and chairs, beds, a TV with Amazon Firestick streaming apps, dressers, as well as basic cooking supplies.
 A washer and dryer are available for your use in the office’s laundry room.
 All other items are up to you to bring, as mentioned in the section above.

 Food is not provided by DEFHR.
 Residential internship positions (excluding our intensive winter internship) include a weekly stipend of $75, which is intended to cover living expenses.
 A grocery store is close by and weekly trips will be available.
 A convenience store is within walking distance, which has a full service restaurant.